Bloomington Public Adjuster

 We negotiate the final settlement, ensure you receive full payment, and file supplemental claims as hidden damage emerges during repairs.

 Once we reach an agreement with the carrier, we ensure payment is issued properly.
 During repairs, contractors often discover additional damage (hidden water intrusion, structural rot, mold) that was not visible initially, and we file supplemental claims documenting this new damage.
-Our track record shows that 60–70% of Bloomington claims generate valid supplements—often adding 15–30% to the final payout.
+A substantial share of claims generate valid supplements — often adding meaningfully to the final payout.
+In Bloomington, water intrusion is the most common hidden damage we uncover during the repair phase.

 Minnesota Insurance Laws That Protect Bloomington Homeowners from Underpaid Claims

-Minnesota's fair claims statute requires insurers to settle claims within 30 days of receiving sufficient proof of loss.
+Minnesota's Unfair Claim Settlement Practices Act (§72A.201) requires insurers to acknowledge receipt of a claim within 10 business days, complete their investigation within 30 business days, and accept or deny within 60 days of receiving proof of loss.
 The law explicitly prohibits delays designed to coerce settlement, refusing to pay any portion of a claim without justification, and misrepresenting policy language or coverage limits.

-State Farm and other carriers routinely violate this by withholding estimates beyond 30 days, requesting unnecessary proof multiple times, or issuing denials without written explanation tied to specific policy language.
+State Farm and other carriers routinely violate this by withholding estimates beyond statutory deadlines, requesting unnecessary proof multiple times, or issuing denials without written explanation tied to specific policy language.

 We document every violation: dates when proof of loss was sent, dates when estimates arrived (or didn't), written denials without specific policy citations.
 This creates a strong factual record for appraisal or litigation if the insurer refuses fair settlement.